-The actors should know the dialogue from beginning to end, including all the nuances and inflections in between.
-If you are doing a scene with three other characters, it’s critical that each actor knows his lines for the entire scene so there are no delays during filming.
+The actors should know the dialogue from beginning to end, including nuances and inflections.
+If you are doing a scene with three other characters, each actor must know his lines for the entire scene, so there are no delays during filming.

 How To Edit A Dialogue Scene

 Editing a dialogue scene is one of the most challenging tasks for a film editor.
-However, by planning the timing and flow of your edits effectively, you will be able to get the best performance from your actors.
+However, by planning the timing and flow of your edits effectively, you will get the best performance from your actors.